-Many people who know of my work and my commitment to Values, often ask me the question, “How can I be ethical when the system I function within, makes it so difficult?”
+Many people who know of my work and my commitment to Values, often ask me the question.
+“How can I be ethical when the system I function within, makes it so difficult?”
 This is a query that I have heard so often that I think it needs to be addressed.

-The intention to be virtuous and high-principled is something that has to emanate from the innermost depths of our being.
-We cannot be a certain way, unless we truly wish for the desirable characteristics to manifest in our lives.
+The intention to be virtuous and high-principle is something that has to emanate from the innermost depths of our being.
+We cannot be a certain way unless we truly wish for the desirable characteristics to manifest in our lives.

 We will be that way at home as well as at work.
-In Nazi Germany, many decent men and women with families, found themselves forced to be a part of the macabre system that liquidated millions of Jews and gypsies.
-Many of these, otherwise good people, were unable to reconcile their personal values with what the State was asking them to do.
+In Nazi Germany, many decent men and women with families found themselves a force to a part of the macabre system that liquidated millions of Jews and gypsies.
+Many of these, otherwise good people, we’re unable to reconcile their personal values with what the State was asking them to do.
 Some ended as emotional wrecks, while others escaped from the clutches of the Schutz Staffel and worked to undermine the efforts of the Third Reich.

-I know of a smart professional who willfully joined an organization that was known to have lax processes and safeguards to ensure ethical compliance and integrity.
-Yet, the motivation for the person to be a part of the system, was to help transform the organization from within.
-He succeeded in getting the support and buy-in of upper management and actually made a significant difference to the ethical standards of the enterprise.
+I know of a smart professional who willfully join an organization known to have lax processes and safeguards to ensure ethical compliance and integrity.
+Yet, the motivation for the person to be a part of the system.
+Which was to help transform the organization from within.
+He succeeds in getting the support and buy-in of upper management.
+And actually did a significant difference to the ethical standards of the enterprise.

 Life is a complex journey, and many interactions and decisions can be tough calls to make; especially if we have not built our “ethical muscle”.
-This requires us to be ever-mindful, watchful and aware of what constitutes transgressions, conflicts of interest and an absence of compliance with laws.
+This requires us to be ever-mindful, watchful and aware of what constitutes transgressions.
+It also requires conflicts of interest and an absence of compliance with laws.

 Only then can we build a sturdy, value-based backbone, and live and work with ethics and integrity.